shapeforge/Chill/README.md

 ![Linking nodes][linking_nodes]

-At launch, ChiLL will open IceSL to have a preview of the model created by the nodes.
-You can modify the characteristics of each nodes directly by typing or dragging the value.
-The modifications can be seens in the live preview of the object rendred in IceSL.
+At launch time, ChiLL opens IceSL to produce a real-time preview of the model produced by the nodes.
+You can modify the parameters of any node interactively by typing or dragging values.
+The modifications are immediately reflected in the live preview of the object rendred in IceSL.

 ![Live preview with IceSL][live_preview]

-Once the graph is conpleted, you can save the graph for later uses, or export a .lua file tailored for IceSL.
+Once the graph is complete, you can save it for later, or export a .lua file tailored for IceSL.

 ## How to contibute to ChiLL?
 ### New features or reworking the project
 Create your own fork of the projet, and submit a [Pull Request](https://github.com/shapeforge/Chill/pulls).
 >**Note**
->When contributing using a Pull Request, don't hesitate to be precise on the description of your work, and don't forget to document what you did.
+>When contributing using a Pull Request, don't hesitate to be precise in the description of your contribution, and don't forget to document what you did.
->It will greatly help use intergrate your changes!
+>It will greatly help us intergrate your changes!

 ### Bug reports and feature requests
 If you have a particular problem, or just an idea for a new feature, please fill an [Issue](https://github.com/shapeforge/Chill/issues), so we can discuss about it.
 >**Note**
 >Don't hesitate to be precise when creating an Issue.
-For bug reports, please join some scripts/files that create the problem.
+For bug reports, please join some scripts/files that reproduce the problem.
 >Using an adapted label on your Issue will greatly help us sorting and process them.

 # Credits